 This movie provides examples of:

-- Bavarian Fire Drill: Vinnie talks Barney into handing over his wrinkled suit trousers so he can take them downstaris to get pressed, treating it as Serious Business.
-Barney stands alone in his boxers for a moment before realizing that he's been had, and Vinnie gave him the slip.
+- Bavarian Fire Drill: Vinnie talks Barney into handing over his wrinkled suit trousers so he can take them downstairs to get pressed, treating it as Serious Business, when his actual plan is to give his F.B.I. handler the slip.
+Barney stands alone in his boxers for a moment before realizing that he's been had.

 - Belligerent Sexual Tension: Shown between Barney and Hannah when they first meet.

-- Bilingual Bonus: Vinnie's (probably fictional) dog is named "Fongool."
-Hannah's reaction to this indicates she not only understood it, but provides context for the audience that this was Not A Nice Thing To Name A Dog.
+- Bilingual Bonus: Vinnie's (probably fictional) dog is named "Vaffanculo."
+Hannah's reaction to this indicates she not only understood it, but provides context for the audience that this was Not A Nice Thing To Name A Dog.note

-- Blasting It out of Their Hands: Despite claiming that he Doesn't Like Guns, Vinnie proves to be quite the sharpshooter when dealing with the two hit men:
+- Blasting It Out of Their Hands: Despite claiming that he Doesn't Like Guns, Vinnie proves to be quite the sharpshooter when dealing with the two hit men:<hands back Barney's revolver>Barney: "I thought you said y—"Vinnie: "I Lied."

 - Blatant Lies: Vinnie is pretty shameless about stating obvious lies with a straight face.

 - Character Development: Vinnie becomes more responsible and it's implied he really does come to love and care about the town.
-Barney loosens up and learns to enjoy his life.
+Barney loosens up and learns to enjoy his life; Hannah does the same.

 - Comedic Underwear Exposure: Happens to Barney when Vinnie rebels yet again while they stay at a New York hotel.